Facebook : U.S. lawmaker calls for Facebook to pause cryptocurrency project | MarketScreener

 Markus Ferber, a senior German lawmaker in the European parliament, said in a statement that Facebook's new coin should put "regulators on high alert" and called on the European Commission to start work on regulatory framework for virtual currencies.

-(Reporting by Pete Schroeder; Editing by Lisa Shumaker)
+(Reporting by Pete Schroeder and Katie Paul; Editing by Lisa Shumaker)

 By Pete Schroeder